docsbydesign/piClinic_API_sample/README.md

 obtain an access token and close the session when finished.
 These methods will be imported by the other scripts to perform those functions.

-This script makes API calls similar to the `Open a piClinic session` and `Close the current piClinic session` requests in the Postman collection.
+This script makes API calls like the `Open a piClinic session` and `Close the current piClinic session` requests in the Postman collection.

 #### piclinic_lookup_code.py

 Opens a piClinic session to look up an ICD-10 code and then closes the session.

-This script imports the session methods from `piclinic_session.py` and then calls the **icd** resource to look up an ICD-10 code and get its description.
+This script imports the session methods from `piclinic_session.py` and then calls the _**icd**_ resource to look up an ICD-10 code and get its description.

-This script makes an API call similar to the `Get a code description by ICD code lookup` request in the Postman collection.
+This script makes an API call like the `Get a code description by ICD code lookup` request in the Postman collection.

 Try changing the code value to look up the description of another ICD-10 codes.
 For example, try looking up the description for ICD-10 code: `J00` or have it accept a code as another